Featured Image Credit: kalynbrookeco

 17. The Mix & Match Bullet Journal Index

 Yet another Index idea to show your creativity is this one by nowherepaperco.
 Even though it is black and white, the calligraphic font is written vertically, and the serial numbers add a unique touch to the index.
 Along with enhancing the appeal of your index, it splits the page into two columns.
 It gives you increased space for logging your index entries.

 The Index is the backbone of your journal and should be given the same effort and thought as the entire bullet journal.
 We hope these ideas and tips motivated you to create your own journal index.
 It’s super easy and helps you organize your bujo while adding a hint of uniqueness and creativity.
 However, make sure the index is a reflection of you and is created to inspire you!

-Also, if you loved these ideas, then you can use the Pin image below to save this article to your Pinterest board.
+If you loved these ideas, you can use the Pin image below and save this article on your ‘Bullet Journalling’ Pinterest board.